 resolution image here).

-At this large scale it can be observed that from about 2000 the concentration of
+The large scale picture show that from about 2000 the concentration of

 Moving into the dry season, transhumance